-Children age 10 and older and adults can be prescribed this drug for the treatment of high cholesterol and triglycerides, but individuals with liver disease, pregnant women, women planning to get pregnant, as well as women who are breast-feeding should abstain from taking atorvastatin include.
+Children age 10 and older and adults can be prescribed this drug for the treatment of high cholesterol and triglycerides, but patients with liver disease, pregnant women, women planning to get pregnant, as well as women who are breast-feeding should abstain from taking atorvastatin.

 In addition, atorvastatin can cause complications which create failure in skeletal muscle tissue, leading to a breakdown in kidney function.
 Check with your health care provider urgently if you experience unusual muscle weakness or pain, especially when these come in conjunction with high fever, unfamiliar fatigue, or dark-colored urine.